This is a cake I decorated a year or so ago. It took

 failed to draw me into it.

-), Lin and Haku were very endearing, and made me laugh or cry at times.
+The friendships that are made between No Face, Chihiro (Sen), Lin and Haku were very endearing, and made me laugh or cry at times.
 Each time I saw the movie, I wanted to go to Japan.
 It's amazing how Hayao Miyazaki is able to capture every detail of the characters, the weather, the landscape and the building's, including their shadows in the movie, down to the reflection on a recently washed floor.

 The soundtrack is also wonderfully composed, and altogether it seems to take me on a journey to another world, especially the track called Dragon Boy.
 Joe Hisaishi would be my favourite composer, his music fit the movie perfectly, giving Spirited Away its dramatic and mystical feel.